roshan2004/Web-Scrapping-Beautiful-Soup/README.md

-# Web-Scrapping-Beautiful-Soup
+# Web Scraping with Beautiful Soup
-My Projects on scrapping web using BeautifulSoup module
+My Projects on web scraping using Beautiful Soup, a popular Python library for web scraping